AnalogFolk/folk-style/content/en/javascript.md

 You may not need underscore/lodash.
 If you're targeting modern browsers there are [a number of native methods][underscore-native] you can use instead of the utility methods it supplies.
-However it does provide a uniform interface and API and therefore is supported for use in projects.
+However, it does provide a uniform interface and API and therefore is supported for use in projects.

 #### Svelte